Million Hours Fund - Application Summary

 How does your idea fit in with other local activities?

-• any gaps in local services for young people at risk of anti-social behaviour that your work will fill
+• any gaps in these services that your work will fill

 You can write between 50 and 500 words for this section.